Keivie Rose: University of Arkansas

 Rose transferred to Arkansas in August 2023.
 In his redshirt senior season in 2023, Rose joined the field with the Razorbacks in all 12 games with two starting games.
 He recorded a total of 15 tackles in his Razorbacks debut.
 In his final season during 2024, Rose tallied 19 tackles.

 Professional career

 Rose was signed by the Jacksonville Jaguars as an undrafted free agent following the 2025 NFL draft.
-He was waived on August 26 as part of final roster cuts.
-He was signed to the practice squad on August 27.
+He was waived on August 26, 2025, as a part of final roster cuts.
+Rose was re-signed to the team's practice squad the following day.
+He signed a reserve/future contract with Jacksonville on January 12, 2026.

+On August 30, 2026, Rose was waived/injured by the Jaguars.
+On September 5, Rose was waived with an injury settlement.